 West Coast Growers Guide

-Building off of previous work developing a Farm Directory, Alberni Valley Transition Town Society partnered with the Alberni-Clayoquot Regional District and the Alberni Valley Times to create the first ever West Coast Growers’ Guide.
+Building off of the Farm Directory, Alberni Valley Transition Town Society partnered with the Alberni-Clayoquot Regional District and the Alberni Valley Times (and then the AV News) to create the first ever West Co ast Growers’ Guide.
 The guide provides a listing of local farms, markets, and agricultural businesses as well as giving gardening tips, water saving tactics, a planting calendar, and a map to help you get around.

 Some other projects that the Alberni Valley Transition Town Society has helped with and supported include:

 Current project to garner official school board endorsement of school gardens throughout SD 70 in order to develop a more comprehensive school garden strategy for the region and hopefully build some more school gardens in the future!

 Family Farms Day